akailany/PhotoSite/README.md

 This repo contains a simple Ruby on Rails (RoR) project that mimics a photo site application.
 The website contains two URL's.
 The first URL (**user/index**) shows a list of the user's which is obtained from a SQLite database and links to each user's profile.<br>

-The second URL (**photo/index/:id**) contains the profile of that specific user as well as their immages.
+The second URL (**photo/index/:id**) contains the profile of that specific user as well as their images.
 In addition, these immages have a comment section that displays comments made by other users on the picture.
 All users are linkable profiles.<br>

 <a name = "create-ec2" /> <br>